elastic/kibana/src/core/PRINCIPLES.md

 ## Common dictionary
 Plugin - a piece of software expressing specific subject of the business unit within the code.

-Platform - a set of plugins required to run all other Kibana plugins.
+Platform - functionality required to run all the Kibana plugins.

 ## New platform principles
 ### Explicit business domains separation